machine learning +

 retry_count: int

-Nodes are just functions.
-Each one takes the current state, does some work, and returns the parts it changed.
-A node might call an LLM, query a database, or check a flag.
+Nodes are plain Python functions.
+Each one receives the current state, does some work, and hands back only the fields it changed.
+That work could be an LLM call, a database query, or a simple flag check.

 python